-*Trigger Warning: The following book and book review include discussion about topics that may be triggering, including murder, rape, burglary, death, crime, and cold cases.*
+Trigger Warning: This novel and review discuss the following: murder, rape, burglary, death, crime, and cold cases.

 On a beautiful sunny weekend, I roadtripped to my friend’s place in North Carolina.
-Knowing that I would be completely scared by this novel but still too intrigued not to read it, I let it play over my car radio system- in the daylight hours.
+Knowing that I would be completely scared by this novel but still too intrigued to ignore it, I let it play over my car radio system- in the daylight hours.

 McNamara, a true crime writer and journalist, reveals the stunning amount of research she’s done on the Golden State Killer.
 The title she coined for the man also known as the East Area Rapist, the Original Night Stalker, and the Visalia Ransacker, after DNA confirmed they were the same suspect, stuck.
 After gaining attention for her articles in Los Angeles Magazine, Harper Collins reached out to her to put together this book, in which she included interviews, personal notes, compilations of her articles, and parts from her blog, TrueCrimeDiary.